Cookie preferences

 Last reviewed:

-Model funnel steps in SQL with deterministic stage logic so conversion drops are auditable and actionable.
+Model funnel steps in SQL with deterministic stage logic and CTE-based queries so conversion drops are auditable, comparable, and actionable.

 Practical guide to cohort ltv model: formulas, workflow, implementation pitfalls, and a direct execution playbook with Unit Economics Calculator.

-Create reactivation subject angles that recover inactive subscribers while protecting sender reputation.
+Create reactivation email subject line angles that recover inactive subscribers with lifecycle-aware messaging while protecting sender reputation.